 Change implies a loss of routine.
 Whether the loss is short-term or long-term is immaterial.
 With a Substitute Sense of Self, even a temporary loss of routine means a loss of control.

-Loss of control threatens your ability to fulfill your Ego-References, which you perceive as essential to your existence as a “real” person.
+Loss of control threatens your ability to fulfill your Ego-References, personal rules you have set up for yourself in an early phase of your life but which you still perceive as essential to your existence as a “real” person.
 Anything that diverts energy from your quest for validation feels like a threat to your very being.

 Three questions to help you overcome your anxiety

-Working toward a restored sense of Self will help you understand your fear of change at work as well as in your personal life.
+Working toward a Restored Sense of Self will help you understand your fear of change at work as well as in your personal life.
 When you never developed a healthy Sense of Self, the effects are enduring and systemic.
-Your strategy for addressing your state of Self will also have to unfold over the long-term.
+Your strategy for addressing the state of your Sense of Self will also have to unfold over the long-term.
 Begin by asking yourself the following questions to help understand the anxiety you feel about big changes.

 What are you really afraid of?
 Are you truly afraid of moving or quitting your job?
 Or are you scared of something else?
 I, for example, have put off relocating for years.
 I tell other people that I’m afraid of not being able to get a job, of getting stuck with horrible roommates, and running out of money.

-But what I’m terrified of is finding a job too easily, a less-than-desirable job that I settle for and that ends up defining me to others—family, friends, potential employers—who will then dismiss me as unworthy of their attention.
-And moving will have done nothing to change the fact that I feel like a failure.
+But what I’m terrified of is finding a job too easily, a less-than-desirable job that I settle for.
+A type of job that ends up defining me to others—family, friends, potential employers—who will then dismiss me as unworthy of their attention.
+Deep inside I fear they have a negative opinion about me already and all I want is change their minds about me.
+That’s what I am living for, so to speak.
+I would feel so much better.
+And moving will have done nothing to change the fact that I still feel like a failure.

-The indirect motivations behind this fear remain largely unmapped for the moment, but I have managed to identify a fear deeper than that of changing cities.
+The Indirect Motivation behind this fear remains largely unmapped for the moment, but I have managed to identify a fear deeper than that of changing cities.

 What are my/your Ego-References?
 What rules have you set for yourself to be the person you “should” be for others?
 And how do these rules affect your ability to change your life in so many big or small ways?

-Examples of Ego-References may include keeping a clean and organized home; working out every day no matter what; providing stability and predictability for your children and/or partner; or having a clear plan for next week, next month, or next year.
+Examples of Ego-References may include keeping a clean and organized home; working out every day no matter what; creating opportunities for your children or be lenient towards your partner; or making sure to always have a clear plan for next week, next month, or next year.

-Please note that setting rules for your self is not a bad thing in itself but allowing your subconscious mind to keep feeling that living up to these rules determines your right of existence very much is!
+Please note that setting rules for your self isn’t a bad thing in itself, but if you do it for the wrong reason: to get approval, these rules are causing anxiety when you have to leave them behind.
+Allowing your subconscious mind to keep feeling that living up to these rules determines your right of existence is toxic for your self!

 In her book, The Motivation Cure, Healthy Sense of Self founder Antoinetta Vogels explains:

-In trying to fulfill your ego-references, you’re like Don Quixote battling against windmills . . . striving for a fictitious, unattainable goal, but you can’t see that for yourself.
+In trying to fulfill your Ego-References, you’re like Don Quixote battling against windmills . . . striving for a fictitious, unattainable goal, but the problem is: you can’t see that for yourself.

 A kind of willful blindness, Ego-References don’t help you move forward.
 They keep you stuck in the zone of self-sabotage.